OCA/web/web_widget_one2many_product_picker/README.rst

 * edit_price > Enable/Disable price edits (True by default)
 * show_discount > Enable/Disable display discount (False by default)
 * show_subtotal > Enable/Disable show subtotal (True by default)
+* auto_save > Enable/Disable auto save (False by default)

+  If using auto save feature, you should keep in mind that the "Save" and "Discard" buttons will lose part of its functionality as the document will be saved every time you modify/create a record with the widget.

 All widget options are optional.
 Notice that you can call '_' method to use translations.
 This only can be used with this widget.